 Welcome to the Diamond H Ranch.
 For some this is the only exposure you will get to our ranch, for others, we are fortunate that you may visit us sometime.
 THAT is, without question, the best way to learn about this breed generally, and our program specifically.
 Prior to getting to meet you in person, we are grateful you will take the time to look through the pages here to learn about our cattle and our philosophy.
+I am fully aware there is lots of (perhaps too much) information on this website, way more than website “experts” say you should have.
+I tried to put all the info about the breed, our program and our cow philosophy.
+So, read what you want…skip all the rest!
 This video will tell you a little about us, and will be one of the few times you will see my wife on camera…she is a shy girl.
 I met her in first grade, and for lots of good reasons, we have been married 37 years!

 Our mission is to raise the best cattle we can.
-Our intent is that our “seedstock” will provide genetics that, when added to another herd will move that herd forward to help them reach their personal goals.
+Our intent is that our “seedstock” will provide genetics that, when added to another herd, will move that herd forward to help them reach their personal goals.
 We believe our genetics can help any cow/calf operation become more profitable.
 I attempt to provide proof of that statement, as well as give you a feel of who we are, our philosophy of the cow/calf business, and how we believe our cattle can help ranches become more profitable in the pages of this website.
-We honestly believe Braunvieh cattle are a good fit in most any cow/calf operation, regardless of your foundational breed or geographical location.
+We honestly believe Braunvieh cattle are a good fit in most any cow/calf operation, regardless of your foundational breed or geographic location.
 We think we begin to make that argument in the pages of this website, BUT, the only way to prove that point without doubt, is coming to the ranch and seeing the cattle at work in this environment.
-These cattle are required to earn a living.
-As I have heard it stated, “cattle should work for you, not the other way around”!
-A cow that needs to be constantly looked after, during calving, breeding, or any other phase of their life, is not a cow that will make you money.
-We set out trying to raise that kind of genetic, and we intend to stay the course.
+Our cattle are required to earn a living.
+As I have heard it said, “cattle should work for you, not the other way around”!
+A cow that needs to be constantly looked after, during calving, breeding, or any other phase of their life, is not a cow that will make you money (or one I want to own!).
+We set out trying to raise that kind of cow, and we intend to stay the course.

 It is my strong belief that if you buy genetics (cow, bull, semen or embryo) from a ranch like ours you should know something more about them than the quality of their cattle or the price of their product.
-I think we need to realize that when you buy genetics you are making a long term commitment.
+I think a seedstock producer needs to realize that; when you buy genetics you’re making a long term commitment.
 When a bull breeds a cow, it is (and this is a VERY simple analysis) :

 1. about 18 months till the calf is sold at market